winsvold/sanity/packages/@sanity/visual-diff/spec.md

   - `add` - A value has appeared where there was none
   - `remove` - A value has been removed
   - `replace` - The object type has changed
 - `path` - An array of strings which when put together denotes the absolute path to a point in the JSON data structure where the change has occured.
 A `string` entry in this array signifies that an object or a primitive has changed.
-An `object` entry signifies that an array has been changed (the `_key: 'abc123'` key refers to which object, see example below)
+An `object` entry signifies that an alement in an array has been affected (the `_key: 'abc123'` key refers to which object, see example below)
 - `field` - The name of the Sanity schema field where the change has occurred (the need for this property in still under consideration)
 - `from` - The old value
 - `to` - The new value